sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language-cli.md

-*The `documentset` subfolder* contains named documents and a configuration file `configuration.ttl` whose typical content is as follows:
+The documentset is specified in a subfolder `documentset` that contains named documents and a configuration file `configuration.ttl` whose typical content is as follows:

 ```
 @prefix lm: <http://jena.hpl.hp.com/2004/08/location-mapping#> .